Ombeh-Ebi/Ombeh-Ebi/README.md

 # Ombeh Akpoebide George (@Ombeh-Ebi)

-I am currently a data analyst, a journer that has so far been enlightening and amazing, I am a lifelong learner and am interested in generation actionable insight from your data needs.
+I am An entry level in data analytics who is passionate about data.
+I love to turn data into information and information into insights, and insights into business decisions